nest/nest-simulator/doc/guides/recording_from_simulations.rst

 ==========================

-*Recording devices* (or *recorders*, in short) are used to obtain and record different quantities of neurons or synapses.
+*Recording devices* (or *recorders*, in short) are used to obtain and record different observable quantities from neurons or synapses.

 The recorded data is stored by *recording backend*s.
 Each recording device can specify a number of recording backends to be used.
 The